-- Inform all persons onsite of the conditions that have triggered the requirement to initiate the Shelter in Place Procedure. - Instruct all persons onsite to move to the Designated Assembly Area (except those with specific bushfire responsibilities).
+- Inform all persons onsite of the conditions that have triggered the requirement to initiate the Shelter in Place Procedure.
+Advise persons onsite that it is too late to leave, and that they are not permitted to attempt to depart the property. - Instruct all persons onsite to move to the designated muster point (except those with specific bushfire responsibilities).
 Communicate instructions loud and clearly.
-Inform that briefing will take place once assembled. - Assemble on foot- do not bring vehicles or luggage.
-Only bring mobile phone, other communication devices, required medicines, health/mobility aids and water. - Account for all persons onsite.
-Do not assume any building on site is empty check!
+Inform that briefing will take place once assembled.

+Assemble on foot- do not bring vehicles or luggage.
+Only bring mobile phone, other communication devices, required medicines, health/mobility aids and water.

+Account for all persons onsite.
+Do not assume any building on site is empty - check!